MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-change-management.md

 - Relevant IT staff meet regularly, probably integrating it into a weekly meeting, to review the latest Message Center messages.
 The "What you need to do to prepare:" section is reviewed and acted on, usually by passively notifying staff.
 Tasks are manually added to Planner or its equivalent for tracking and collaboration on completion.
 - Relevant services are filtered via Preferences in Message Center.
 - Message Center is configured to pump announcements to Planner as Tasks.
 Each week, relevant IT staff meet to review the new tasks and assess if action is required or not.
 Task status (Not started, in progress, or closed) is tracked.
 - Change announcements that are unclear or have a negative impact are given a Thumbs Down feedback in Message Center.
-Support tickets may be opened as a result of Message Center posts.
+Support tickets with Microsoft may be opened as a result of Message Center posts.
 - Reviewed and acted on messages may not be consistently archived.
-- Relevant Service Health notifications are emailed to key roles and may be posted to the intranet, Teams and via email.
-- Service desk staff are briefed on Service Health issues.

 ## Level 400 - Managed (Capable)